 Note that on Gabati and Soba spreadsheets, an additional capital letter indicates boxfile number

 Scans of images held in the archive may be ordered from the Society.
 Terms and conditions of reproduction and use, along with details of charges, are included in this downloadable order form (MS Word format).

-The archive is housed in the Society’s office in the Department of Ancient Egypt and Sudan at the British Museum in London.
+The archive is housed in the Society’s office in the Department of Egypt and Sudan at the British Museum in London.
 Access is available to members of the Society by prior appointment with the honorary secretary.